alvinnguyen116/jobox-coding-challenge/README.md

 - For the 'extra features', I implemented:
    1) The ability to favorite a dog and see a list of your favorite dogs
-   2) The ability to copy a link of a dog photo to your clipboard
+   2) The ability to toggle dark theme
-   3) The ability to toggle dark theme
+   3) The ability to toggle between grid and single view

 - The structure and quality of the code is my interpretation of a production environment.
 Components are all documented and organized for readability.
 I used [Jest](https://jestjs.io/)